in2code-de/powermail/Documentation/ForAdministrators/BestPractice/Templates/Index.rst

 system.
 You can add additional paths via **TypoScript Setup**.
 If you want to overwrite single files (e.g. Resources/Private/Templates/Form/Form.html) you can copy this single file to a fileadmin folder or else where (see values with "1" below).
-"0" is defined as fallback folder per default for the non-existing files in your defined folder:
+"0" is defined as fallback folder by default for the non-existing files in your defined folder:

 .. code-block:: text